Innovative Courses — Other Electives

 Advanced Placement (AP) Research (PDF) |

-1.0 | In the AP Research course, students further their skills acquired in the AP Seminar course by understanding research methodology; employing ethical research practices; and accessing, analyzing, and synthesizing information as they address a research question. | 2024–2025 |
+1.0 | AP Research tasks students to further their skills acquired in the AP Seminar course by understanding research methodology; employing ethical research practices; and accessing, analyzing, and synthesizing information as they address a research question. | 2024–2025 |

 Advancement Via Individual Determination (AVID) I (PDF) |

-1.0 | AVID l serves as an overview of the AVID philosophy and strategies.
-Students work on academic and personal goals, communication, and adjusting to the high school setting.
-Students increase their awareness of their personal contributions to their learning, as well as their involvement in their school and community.
+1.0 | Advancement Via Individual Determination I (AVID I) is an academic elective course designed for 9th grade students that prepares them for college and career success.
+Students will work on academic and personal goals and communication, adjusting to the high school setting.
+Students will increase their awareness of their personal contributions to their learning as well as their involvement in their school and community.
 There is an emphasis on analytical writing, focusing on personal goals and thesis writing.
-College research includes financial topics and building their knowledge of colleges and careers of interest. | 2024–2025 |
+Students will work in collaborative settings, learning how to participate in collegial discussions and use sources to support their ideas and opinions. while refining study skills and test-taking, note-taking, and research techniques.
+They will take an active role in field trips and guest-speaker presentations.
+Their college research will include financial topics and building their knowledge of colleges and careers of interest. | 2029–2030 |

 Advancement Via Individual Determination (AVID) II (PDF) |

-1.0 | AVID II students refine the AVID strategies to meet their independent needs and learning styles.
-Students continue to refine and adjust their academic learning plans and goals, increasing awareness of their actions and behaviors.
-As students increase the rigorous course load and school and community involvement, they refine their time management and study skills accordingly.
-Students expand their writing portfolio to include analyzing prompts, supporting arguments and claims, character analysis, and detailed reflections.
-Lastly, students narrow down their college and careers of interest based on personal interests and goals. | 2024–2025 |
+1.0 | Advancement Via Individual Determination II (AVID II) is an academic elective course where 10th grade students utilize the AVID strategies to meet their independent needs and learning styles.
+Students will develop their own academic learning plans and goals, increasing awareness of their actions and behaviors.
+As students increase their rigorous course load and school/community involvement, they will refine their time-management and study skills accordingly.
+Students will expand their writing skills to include analyzing prompts, supporting arguments and claims, character analysis, and detailed reflections.
+Students will also analyze various documents in order to participate in collaborative discussions and develop leadership skills in those settings.
+Text analysis will focus on specific strategies to understand complex texts.
+Lastly, students will narrow down their colleges and careers of interest based on their personal interests and goals. | 2029–2030 |

 Advancement Via Individual Determination (AVID) III (PDF) |